mdejong/DivQuantCluster/README.md

 http://andyyoong.com/fs700-4k-raw-test/

-On a desktop system, the 4k image above can be processed in about 10 seconds with a reasonably fast quant methods like Gvm or pngquant.
+On a desktop system, the 4k image above can be processed in about 10 seconds with a reasonably fast quant method like Gvm or pngquant.

 https://pngquant.org/

 https://github.com/mdejong/GvmCpp

 This library is able to process the image into 256 clusters in about 1/2 a second while using less than 10 megs of memory.

+M. E. Celebi, Q. Wen, S. Hwang, An Effective Real-Time Color Quantization Method Based on Divisive Hierarchical Clustering, Journal of Real-Time Image Processing, 10(2): 329-344, 2015